CailaBallDionne/closingwithcaila/caila-site-netlify (1)/_posts/prop-19-parent-child-property-tax-transfer-california.md

 ---
 title: "Prop 19 and Parent-Child Transfers: What Actually Happens to the Property Tax Bill Now"
-date: 2026-07-16T00:00:00.000Z
+date: 2026-07-16T12:00:00.000Z
 updated: 2026-09-13T12:00:00.000Z
 category: Sellers
-excerpt: Prop 19 rewrote the rules for passing a family home from parent to child.
-Here is what still qualifies, whether a trust or a 1031 exchange into a DST actually helps, and what it means for multigenerational families in La Crescenta and La Cañada Flintridge.
+excerpt: "Prop 19 rewrote the rules for passing a family home from parent to child.
+Here is what still qualifies, whether a trust or a 1031 exchange into a DST actually helps, and what it means for multigenerational families in La Crescenta and La Cañada Flintridge."
 ---

 As much as I love opening doors to gorgeous homes and handing keys to home buyers, my real goal as a real estate advisor is to be your go-to resource for all the more complicated aspects of real estate.
 Because while the romanticized version of picking a home that just makes you *feel* something is lovely, a real estate purchase is one of the largest components of your long-term wealth building strategy.